 1. More than 1 in 3 GSB candidates went to an Ivy undergrad; for HBS it was >1 in 4.

-While Stanford is not a member of the illustrious Ivy League, they’ve taken a higher percentage of Ivy League graduates in the class of 2020 (37% of admits, as compared to 27% of HBS admits).
+While Stanford is not a member of the illustrious Ivy League alumni, they’ve taken a higher percentage of Ivy League graduates in the class of 2020 (37% of admits for Stanford GSB vs Harvard HBS, which only has 27% admits compared to 27% of HBS admits).
 There are a few that are notable by their absence (view above chart).
 (Where’s MIT?)
 Columbia made it onto the top 10 list for Stanford; for HBS it’s a little bit further down the list.
 Notre Dame placed 18 into Harvard in the class of 2020 and six in Stanford’s class.
 Harvard’s MBA program is about 2 1/2 times the size of Stanford, so a school like Notre Dame placing those strong numbers at both schools is impressive.

 2. Half of the HBS class hails from only 24 universities; 53% of the GSB from only 19.

-Even beyond the Ivy League, where you get your undergraduate degree appears to be a significant factor in MBA admissions for both schools.
+Even beyond the Ivy League, where you get your undergraduate degree appears to be a significant factor in admissions for the MBA programs of both business schools.
 After the prestigious Ivies, the schools that top the list include Duke, Georgetown, NYU, Notre Dame, MIT, Berkeley, the University of Virginia, Northwestern University and UT-Austin.
 We also note some interesting subsets.
 For example, many of Georgetown’s admits at Stanford were at the Walsh School for Foreign Service, indicating a penchant for certain profiles.

 3. HBS admits with an Ivy undergrad typically had less work experience than non-Ivy grads.